Hey there! If you are looking for Mrs. Stolte, then you are in the right place.

 I grew up in Tomball, graduating from Tomball High School in 1997.
 From early on in my school years, I aimed to please when it came to my teachers.
 I loved to grade papers, run errands for them, and pretend I was the teacher!
 I am a little embarrassed to say I probably would have sat with them at recess, if I had been allowed.
 When I was in eighth grade, one of my teachers told me, "when you become a teacher, look me up and I will hire you."
 I doubt he remembers telling me that, but I sure have smiled at that memory many times over the years.
 I have very fond memories of many of my teachers.

 I moved to Austin in July 1997, later graduating from Concordia University.
 I love to take pictures, travel, read books, get lost in Target and Hobby Lobby, and to spend time with my precious children.
 I taught fourth grade in Hutto before becoming a mom.
 I then had the incredible pleasure to be a stay-at-home mom for five and half years, before returning to the classroom to teach 2nd grade for 5 years, and now 1st grade.

-Micah (16) and Noah (14) are my bonus sons.
+Micah (17) and Noah (15) are my bonus sons.
 They are both very intelligent young men, with a future in leadership.
 The "big boys" enjoy playing basketball, playing games, swimming, riding bikes, and playing with the "little kids."
-Micah is a 11th grader, with his eyes set on all-things coding.
+Micah is a 12th grader, with his eyes set on all-things coding and engineering.
 He knows more about technology and programs than I could ever imagine knowing.
-Noah is an 9th grader with hopes of joining the school basketball team.
+Noah is a 10th grader with hopes of joining the school basketball team.
 He is an exceptional artist!